Add an undo system for lighttable and darkroom

 The undo system should be a bit more fine grained than the history stack.

-#7 Updated by Antoine Beaupré over 5 years ago
+#7 Updated by Antoine Beaupré almost 6 years ago

 I got stung by this recently, when trying to render a previous version of an image in the history stack.
 What I did: